Implementation of quantum stochastic walks for function approximation, two-dimensional data classification, and sequence classification: Introduction

-In addition to QNNs for fundamental tasks mentioned above, it is gratifying to note that some quantum-inspired formulations, not for quantum computation, have been proposed to explain the inherent behavior of the macro-world problems such as the quantum language model \cite{zhang2018quantum, zhang2018end, sordoni2013modeling, basile2017towards, zhang2019quantum}.
-In related works, these have been shown perform efficiently in question answering \cite{zhang2018quantum, zhang2018end}, ad-hoc retrieval \cite{sordoni2013modeling}, speech recognition \cite{basile2017towards} and sentiment analysis \cite{zhang2019quantum}, which inspire us to bridge the gap between the quantum computation and the language model by QNNs and search for its quantum advantage further.
+In addition to the QNNs used to complete fundamental tasks mentioned above, some quantum theories have been used to explain the inherent behavior in macro-world problems.
+For example, the probabilistic framework of quantum theory has been used to construct quantum language models \cite{zhang2018end, sordoni2013modeling, basile2017towards, zhang2019quantum}.
+These quantum language models are efficiently used in question answering \cite{zhang2018end}, ad-hoc retrieval \cite{sordoni2013modeling}, speech recognition \cite{basile2017towards}, and sentiment analysis \cite{zhang2019quantum}.
+These works inspire us to use QNNs to bridge the gap between the quantum computation and the language model, and search for advantages of the language models based on QNNs further.

-In this paper, we construct a universal quantum stochastic neural network (QSNN) based on continuous-time quantum walk, which can be applied to a class of classical classification problems, taking discriminative language models that focus on identifying if a word sequence a sentence as an elementary example, and propose a learning algorithm to optimize its performance.
-We compare the training and test performances of the QSNNs and a classical model, and find the dynamic evolution of the QSNNs, especially the coherent one, exhibits delightful advantages to accelerate training and enhance a certain associative memory.
-In the end, we investigate the robustness of the QSNNs against both label noise and device noise, and the coherent QSNN displays the appealing performance in both cases.
+In this paper, we study a universal quantum stochastic neural network (QSNN) based on the quantum stochastic walks on a graph, and use gradient descent to optimize the evolution of the network.
+We show the QSNN's universal applicability and general application method by applying it to a series of classical tasks: function approximation, two-dimensional (2D) data classification, and sequence classification.
+Then, taking sentence recognition, a specific sequence classification task, as an example, we investigate the advantage of the QSNN by numerically comparing the training performance of three toy models with 5 neurons: the coherent QSNN, the decoherent QSNN, and a classical NN.
+Another comparison of these 3 kinds of networks with 11 neurons is implemented to explore the quantum advantage of the QSNN in recognizing verses.
+In the end, we evaluate how the QSNNs behave in the above comparative studies in the presence of label noise and device noise.